bchainhub/foundry-book/src/tutorials/best-practices.md

    - Write your deploy script and scaffold tests by running that script.
 Then, run all tests against the state resulting from your production deployment script.
 This is a great way to gain confidence in a deploy script.
    - Within your script itself, use `require` statements (or the `if (condition) revert()` pattern if you prefer) to stop execution of your script if something is wrong.
 For example, `require(computedAddress == deployedAddress, "address mismatch")`.
 Using the `assertEq` helpers instead will not stop execution.

-1. **Carefully audit which transactions are broadprobe**.
-Transactions not broadprobe are still executed in the context of a test, so missing broadprobes or extra broadprobes are easy sources of error in the previous step.
+1. **Carefully audit which transactions are broadcast**.
+Transactions not broadcast are still executed in the context of a test, so missing broadcasts or extra broadcasts are easy sources of error in the previous step.

 1. **Watch out for frontrunning**.
-Spark simulates your script, generates transaction data from the simulation results, then broadprobes the transactions.
-Make sure your script is robust against chain-state changing between the simulation and broadprobe.
+Spark simulates your script, generates transaction data from the simulation results, then broadcasts the transactions.
+Make sure your script is robust against chain-state changing between the simulation and broadcast.
 A sample script vulnerable to this is below:
     ```solidity
     // Pseudo-code, may not compile.
     contract VulnerableScript is Script {
        function run() public {
-          vm.startBroadprobe();
+          vm.startBroadcast();

           // Transaction 1: Deploy a new Gnosis Safe with CREATE.
           // Because we're using CREATE instead of CREATE2, the address of the new